 Some odd similarities:

-An elderly lady, a weaver and a healer of people and animals, was executed for witchcraft.
-Her name, Gwen, meaning ‘white’ and the daughter of a man named Ellis.
+Her name, Gwen, meaning ‘white’ and the daughter of a man named Ellis (or Elis).
 Her trial was held in Llansanffraid Church – though in Denbighshire and she was hanged in Denbigh town square.
 Was it snowing?

 The story of the first woman in Wales to be hanged for witchcraft

 I intend to return to this location soon, to see how Ffraed’s healing has progressed there.
 More often than not Ffraed goes through several ‘patterns’ until She arrives at one She prefers.

 2 thoughts on “White Snow”

 LikeLiked by 1 person